IWUGERMANY/clidamonger/README.md

 The R data package "clidamonger" is based on the data tables of the Excel workbook "Gradtagzahlen-Deutschland.xlsx" (published and updated twice a year by the ["Institut Wohnen und Umwelt GmbH"](https://iwu.de) in Germany).
 The dataframes derived from the workbook tables are usable for heating and cooling calculations (external temperature, heating / cooling days, solar radiation).

-The version 1.2.0 includes DWD climate data from January 1991 to May 2024.
-The next update is planned for February 2025.
+The version 1.3.0 includes DWD climate data from January 1991 to December 2024.
+The next update is planned for June 2025.

 The package consists of the following dataframes: